 We offer significant collections of print and electronic resources, special collections with rare holdings in a variety of academic disciplines, subject librarians to assist with research and teaching, instructional sessions about library resources and research skills, and reference services at eight library locations and via e-mail and 24/7 IM chat.

 The USC Libraries encourage faculty to get involved with our efforts to enhance the collections and services we provide to the university community.
 The USC Libraries Committee is a joint advisory group comprised of faculty and staff from the Academic Senate, the Provost's Office, and the USC Libraries.
-If you have suggestions for improving the libraries, please contact us using the Dear Library page.
+If you have suggestions for improving the libraries, please contact us.

 - Activate your library account and borrow materials using your USCard.

 - Arrange proxy borrowing privileges for your research assistants.

 Accessing Teaching and Research Materials

 - Search the USC Libraries catalogs for materials in our collections.